 To Our Valued Customers:

 For over forty years, Peruvian Connection has been privileged to work closely with some of the finest traditional cottage industries of South America.
 During that time, we have developed and nurtured unique relationships with these artisans, based on a long history of mutual respect and fair dealings.
 Although there is no formally recognized “fair trade" standard for the apparel industry overall, we take our commitment to fair trade with the South American artisans with whom we work very seriously.
 Furthermore, we strive to work with those vendors that ensure only the best working conditions for their employees.

 Peruvian Connection does not own any production facilities in Peru, but we do regularly visit the cottage industries and factories where our production is made.
-We have worked with many of those small cottage industries 20 years or more, and we do not associate with vendors who use child labour or permit poor working conditions.
+We have worked with many of those small cottage industries 20 years or more, and we do not associate with vendors who use child labor or permit poor working conditions.
 I know the owners of these businesses personally, and as a company, we strive to do business with them in a fair and respectful manner.
 In addition, our staff conducts routine factory visits and spends long hours doing extensive quality control inspections.
 We are satisfied that the artisans who make our production work in satisfactory conditions and are treated with dignity and respect.

 The talented artisans with whom we work are in the most skilled tier of artisan production.
 As such, they are among some of the highest paid people in their profession and are generally very much in demand.
 Although we are not privy to the specific rates our cottage industry owners pay their artisans, typically, our vendors go to great lengths to keep their skilled artisan work force.
 These efforts include providing them with transportation, hot meals, bonuses, time off and even day care in some cases.